kyleabeauchamp/FitEnsemble/docs/source/index.rst

 This guess should ideally be sampled from the approximate equilibrium of your system.
 To perform an LVBP calculation, you will need three inputs:

- * A set of conformations
+ * A set of conformations (from MD simulations, for example)

  * A set of experimental measurements and their uncertainties